Director & Senior Consultant surgeon – Hepatobiliary Pancreatic, GI oncology.

 • Small and frequent meals

-• Avoid late night meals or immediately before going to bed
+• Avoid late-night meals or immediately before going to bed

 • Treat H pylori infections promptly and completely

-• Avoid outside food / water which can cause H Pylori infection
+• Avoid outside food/water which can cause H Pylori infection

 • Maintain healthy weight